gophercoders/website/content/teachernotes/KS2/lower/further-numbers.md

 `15 % 7`

 To give the answer 1.
-Obviously this has nothing to do with percentages, despite the presence of the percentage sign.
+NB: Obviously this has nothing to do with percentages, despite the presence of the percentage sign.

 The pupils can prove this by adding these two lines at the end of the